-- carry back losses from the 2019-20, 2020-21 and 2021-22 income years - offset previously taxed profits in the 2018-19, 2019-20 and 2020-21 income years.
+- carry back tax losses from the 2019-20, 2020-21, 2021-22 and 2022-23 income years - offset previously taxed profits in the 2018-19, 2019-20 and 2020-21 or 2021-22 income years.

 Under this measure tax losses can be applied against taxed profits in a previous year, generating a refundable tax offset in the year in which the loss is made.
 The amount of the refundable tax offset available to the company is based on the entity's tax rate in the loss year.
 The amount carried back can be no more than the earlier taxed profits, limiting the refund by the company's tax liabilities in the profit years.

-Further, the carry back cannot generate a franking account deficit meaning that the refund is further limited by the company's franking account balance at the end of the year for which the refundable tax offset is claimed (2020-21 or 2021-22 income year).
+Further, the carry back cannot generate a franking account deficit meaning that the refund is further limited by the company's franking account balance at the end of the year for which the refundable tax offset is claimed.

-The tax refund will be available on election by eligible businesses when they lodge their 2020-21 and 2021-22 tax returns.
-Companies will be allowed to carry back tax losses for the 2019-20 income year, but these claims will be processed when income tax returns for the 2020-21 income year and the 2021-22 income year are lodged.
+The tax refund will be available on election by eligible businesses when they lodge their 2020-21, 2021-22 and 2022-23 tax returns.
 Companies that do not elect to carry back losses can still carry losses forward as normal.
-The temporary loss carry-back rules will cease to apply after the 2021-22 income year.

-(15) RESEARCH & DEVELOPMENT EXPENDITURE
+(17) RESEARCH & DEVELOPMENT EXPENDITURE

-Expenditure by a company (with turnover of less than \$20m) on eligible R&D Projects will be entitled to the R&D tax incentive being a refundable tax off-set of 43.5% of the eligible expenditure.
-To maximise the eligible expenditure for the year ended 30 June 2021, payments to related parties should be paid by 30 June (not just accrued) and superannuation attributable to R&D projects should also be paid prior to 30 June 2021.
-For taxpayers with a turnover greater than \$20m, a 38.5% non-refundable tax offset may be available.
+Expenditure by a company on eligible R&D Projects will be entitled to the R&D tax incentive.
+To maximise the eligible expenditure for the year ended 30 June 2022, payments to related parties should be paid by 30 June (not just accrued) and superannuation attributable to R&D projects should also be paid prior to 30 June 2022.